AgnostiqHQ/covalent/doc/source/how_to/index.rst

 - :doc:`How to synchronize lattices <./execution/synchronize_lattice>`
 - :doc:`How to choose an executor for a subtask <./execution/choosing_executors>`
 - :doc:`How to customize the executor <./execution/creating_custom_executors>`
-..
+- :doc:`How to execute a workflow using the AWS Lambda executor <./execution/using_awslambda_executor>` ..
   - :doc:`How to cancel a running workflow <./execution/cancel_dispatch>`